.

 For products sold second-hand, the General Product Safety Regulations 2005 apply.
 These require goods supplied to be safe.
 See 'General product safety: distributors' for more information.

-If you are not the manufacturer or importer you should check with your supplier that the products comply with the Regulations.
+If you are not the manufacturer or importer, you should check with your supplier that the products comply with the Regulations.
 For example, this could involve asking to see test certificates, or auditing your suppliers if you are a large retailer.
 How much you need to do depends on a number of circumstances - for example, the size of your business - but doing nothing will not be sufficient.

 If you are a manufacturer or importer, you would normally be expected to have tested your products to ensure that they comply.
 It is recommended that a reputable test house should carry out any testing, such as one accredited by the United Kingdom Accreditation Service (UKAS).

-For more information on the work of trading standards services - and the possible consequences of not abiding by the law - please see 'Trading standards: powers, enforcement and penalties'.
+For more information on the work of Trading Standards services - and the possible consequences of not abiding by the law - please see 'Trading Standards: powers, enforcement and penalties'.

 No major changes.

-Last reviewed / updated: December 2022
+Last reviewed / updated: April 2024

 Key legislation